Free implant consultation for a limited period!

 4. Implantation Procedure

-Fusion Period This is the time take for the adjacent bone to fuse or bond to the dental implant (osseo-integration).
-The healing time is usually 8 weeks but in a minority of cases it can take up to 4 months.
+This is the time taken for the adjacent bone to fuse or bond to the dental implant (osseo-integration).
+The healing time is usually 8 weeks, but in a minority of cases, it can take up to 4 months.
 We use a painless radio-wave technique to test that the implant has healed before fitting teeth on any implant.
-The device we use (Osstell mentor ™) gives a reading of implant ‘grip’ onto the bone (Implant Stability Quotient or ISQ).
+The device we use (Osstell mentor™) gives a reading of implant ‘grip’ onto the bone (Implant Stability Quotient or ISQ).
 An ISQ value of 60% is usually what we like to get before we start to restore an implant.
+This period is crucial as the bone must properly support the implant to ensure long-term stability and functionality.

 Uncover Implant